mtccatx/website/static/about/about.md

 Moontower Computer Club is a community around doing computer.
 To keep our community healthy and welcoming to all, this is our code of conduct:

 + We allow people to do computer in their own context and their own way.
-+
-+ Respect people's identities as they express it even if it’s not what you expect it to be (sex, sexuality, race, gender, pronouns, and many others)
++ Respect people's identities as they express it even if it's not what you expect it to be (sex, sexuality, race, gender, pronouns, and many others)
 + Allow people to hold opinions you don’t agree with
 + Make people feel safe, whether it's in the context of learning or socializing.
 + We are active listeners.